null

 Why Parents Choose Sticky Monkey Labels for Daycare

-• Stick-on clothing labels that apply to care tags and tagless imprints in seconds — no tools required
+• Stick-on clothing labels that apply to care tags in seconds, no tools required

 • Allergy and medical alert label options for families managing food or other allergies